Our Services

 -

-Once your referral and New Client Intake Form have been received by our office, a member of our team will contact you to schedule an initial evaluation.
+Once your referral has been received by our office, a member of our team will contact you to schedule an initial evaluation.

 During the evaluation, we use both standardized assessments and non-standardized assessments such as play-based interactions, parent/caregiver reports and observation.